mfoley02/gen_proj/README.md

 Generated a rooted phylogenetic tree as a .qza file from aligned sequences using MAFFT for alignment and FastTree for tree inference.

 #### diversity core-metrics-phylogenetic
 Used the filtered feature data, rooted phylogenetic tree, and metadata to compute diversity metrics and generate diversity analyses.
-Used the Emperor tool to visualize data (including Bray Curtis dissimilarity, Jaccard dissimilarity, and weighted/unweighted UniFrac).
+The Emperor tool was used to visualize data as PCoA plots (including Bray Curtis dissimilarity, Jaccard dissimilarity, and weighted/unweighted UniFrac).

 #### feature-table relative-frequency
-explain
+Generated a feature table containing relative abundance values based on calculations regarding the relative frequencies of features within each sample using raw abundance data.

 #### diversity pcoa-biplot
-explain
+Generated a PCoA biplot of Unweighted UniFrac data (similarity metric).

 #### emperor biplot
-explain
+Visualized the PCoA biplot using the Emperor visualization tool.
+(Fig. ??)

 #### diversity alpha-group-significance
 explain